Tuberculosis (TB) is a highly contagious disease. It’s caused by an infection of bacteria called Mycobacterium tuberculosis (Mtb).

 You can also get a false-negative result, meaning the test is negative but you’re actually infected with TB.
 Again, incorrect administration of the test or interpretation of the result could lead to a false-negative test result.
 Certain immune system conditions, especially organ transplant, may also cause a false-negative skin test.

 If you were exposed to TB in the past few weeks, you may not yet test positive for TB.
 Infants, even if they have TB, may not always have a positive skin test.

 If a negative result appears, but your risk of TB exposure or your symptoms suggest it’s likely that you have the infection, a second skin test can be done right away.
 A blood test can also be done any time.

 You will only have symptoms if you have active TB disease.
 Having only the TB infection will not produce any noticeable symptoms.

 One of the most common symptoms of TB is a cough that won’t go away.
 You may also cough up blood.
 Other symptoms include:

 These symptoms can occur with many other conditions, so it’s important to get tested.
-Even a negative test is helpful because it can rule out TB and help your doctor find a cause for your symptoms.
+Even a negative test is helpful because it can rule out TB and help your doctor find other causes for your symptoms.

 A positive skin test will usually be followed by a chest X-ray.
+This can help determine the difference between active TB disease and latent TB infection.
 Your doctor will look for white spots that indicate areas where your immune system is responding to bacteria.
 There may be other changes in your lungs caused by TB disease.
-Your doctor may decide to use a computed tomography (CT) scan instead of a chest X-ray because a CT scan can provide greater detail of your lungs.
+Your doctor may decide to use a CT scan instead of (or as a follow-up to) a chest X-ray because a CT scan can provide images of much greater detail.

 TB is treatable.
-If you have TB, follow your doctor’s recommendations to improve your odds for a full recovery.
+If you have TB, take all medications as prescribed and follow your doctor’s recommendations to improve your odds for a full recovery.